-- Students sent to Remove spend the rest of that lesson in Remove and then return to normal lessons. - Any student persistently sent to Remove (more than twice in a half term) will spend two days in isolation before returning to class to ensure the learning of other students can learn without continuous interruption.
+- Students sent to Remove spend the rest of that lesson in Remove and then return to normal lessons. - Any student persistently sent to Remove (more than twice in a half term) will spend two days in isolation and will receive support from a member of staff from the pastoral team, DBC team, SBC team or the Emmaus Team before returning to class to ensure the learning of other students can learn without continuous interruption.
 (See also Section D: Supporting Student Improvement below)